- Inhibits mTOR signaling pathways, helping to reduce excess cell replication.

-Natural Rapalogs contains a combination of five natural substances, which recent scientific findings suggest that, at precise concentrations, they can inhibit mTOR.
+Natural Rapalogs contains a combination of five natural substances in vegetarian capsules, which recent scientific findings suggest that, at precise concentrations, they can inhibit mTOR, potentially increasing live expectancy.

 "mTOR" or mammalian target of rapamycin refers to an enzyme from the serine/threonine protein kinase family encoded by the mTOR gene.
 It is found in humans as well as worms, mice, flies and yeasts.
 It regulates the growth, proliferation, motility and survival of cells.

 Cell senescence seems to be the driving force behind aging, both in terms of loss of cell-replication potential as well as mTOR signaling pathways inducing “too much growth”.
 Successfully inhibiting mTOR signaling pathways has been shown to produce increased lifespan in worms, flies, yeasts and even mice if accompanied by calorie restriction.

 Rapamycin is a molecule produced naturally by the mycelial bacterium Streptomyces hygroscopicus, which was discovered on Easter Island in 1975.
 Also known as Sirolimus, it is an immunosuppressant drug used in orthodox medicine to prevent rejection following organ transplantation.
 Rapamycin inhibits the mTOR signaling pathway and studies show it can significantly extend lifespan in mammals, even when taken in later life, with increases in life expectancy for males and females of between 9% and 14% respectively.